 You might like : What Exactly You Need to Eat to Get That Six Pack ?

-The way to achieving this is quite simple but it requires a significant amount of discipline and hard work.
+The way to achieve this is quite simple but it requires a significant amount of discipline and hard work.
 Here’s what you need to do:

 The most important rule you need to remember when you’re trying to get a six-pack is to create a caloric deficit!